Magform/articleAnalyzer/src/site/markdown/classes.md

 The Downloader class provides:

 - default constructor: initializes all the attributes of the class to their default values (the [java.io.File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) object is initialized to null; all the other attributes, which are [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) objects, are initialized with "")
-- constructor with the file path of the file to open as a parameter: opens the download configuration file having the name given as a parameter, verify if settings given in it are valid and download the articles.
+- constructor with the file path of the file to open as a parameter: opens the download configuration file having the given name, verify if settings given in it are valid and download the articles.
 Different exceptions are thrown, basing on the errors occurred during the execution of the constructor:
   - [java.io.FileNotFoundException](https://docs.oracle.com/javase/8/docs/api/java/io/FileNotFoundException.html): if the configuration file does not exist
   - [java.lang.IllegalArgumentException](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html): if the configuration file has invalid contents
   - [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html): if there are errors during the download process